sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

-## Alternative Machine Learning Techniques
+## Alternative Machine Learning Technique: Logistic Regression

 I consider a model above 70% accuracy to be a decent classifier.
 For this particular study where the model is trained with a limited amount of observations, there is a case that 73% accuracy is excellent.
 The data scientist can always reconfigure the model architecture, since building a solid neural network stems from iterations of trial and error based off of intuition and experience.